imagesharp

 var bitmap = new System.Drawing.Bitmap(drawingImage);

-With this we could already put the image, for example, in a PictureBox or in any other standard Windows control that displays images.
+With this, we could now place the image, for example, in a PictureBox or any other standard Windows control that displays images.

 In this example, we are creating a new PictureBox control and assigning the loaded Image object to the control.
-Additionally, we are setting the SizeMode property of the control to StretchImage, which automatically adjusts the image to the size of the control.
+Additionally, we are setting the control’s SizeMode property to StretchImage, which makes the image automatically adjust to the size of the control.

-In short, ImageSharp is a very powerful library for image processing and, except for very special cases, it is almost the only library you will need to work with images in .NET.
+In short, ImageSharp is a very powerful library for image processing and, except for very special cases, it’s almost the only library you’ll need to work with images in .NET.

 In fact, this library is recommended by Microsoft itself as one of the alternatives for working with images, compared to the “mess” they have with their own libraries.